tendermint/go-amino/README.md

 decoding.
 See how Protobuf3 encodes embedded message fields [here](https://github.com/tendermint/go-wire/wiki/wirescan).

 * Protobuf3 has `oneof`, but it's clunky.
-For example, Golang Protobuf's implementation is not so good ([source](https://github.com/gogo/protobuf/issues/168)).
+For example, Go Protobuf's implementation is not so good ([source](https://github.com/gogo/protobuf/issues/168)).
 But this isn't just an implementation issue.
 The real problem is that oneof doesn't match how modern languages already work to provide oneof-like features.